W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//template_shack_4.png)

-so we now might be able to use SSTI, there are only two pages available two us, the charts page and the tables page, both show a 404 error:
+so we now might be able to use SSTI, there are only two pages available two us, the charts page and the tables page in the side toolbar, both show a 404 error:

 ![](assets//images//template_shack_5.png)